ee-mlp/macmini-proxmox-cluster/README.md

 1. Select **Install Proxmox VE**
 2. Accept the license agreement
-3. **Target disk:** Select the internal Apple NVMe.
-With PVE 9.0 (kernel 6.14), it's recognized out of the box.
+3. **Target disk:** Select the internal Apple NVMe (recognized out of the box — kernel 6.14 includes T2 support for Mac Mini 2018).
 4. **Filesystem:** Choose **ext4** or **xfs** (xfs is slightly better for VMs)
 5. **IMPORTANT — Click "Options" on the disk selection screen** to limit Proxmox's disk usage:
    - **hdsize:** Set to `64` (GB).
 This tells the installer to only use 64 GB of the NVMe for the Proxmox LVM volume group, leaving the rest of the disk unpartitioned and available for Ceph.